heolfief/Course-en-Cours/README.md

 ## Where to start

 In order to be able to program your board with the arduino IDE via usb, you will first need to install a bootloader on your board.
+Find insruction on how to do that in the <a href="#bootloader">software section</a>.

 When this step is done you should be able to programm your board like if it was an arduinon nano.